-Weekly exams will cover material from the textbook chapters.
-Exams will be oral and arranged with the instructor each week between Wednesday and Saturday.
+Weekly exams will cover material from the textbook chapters, as well as material from any additional readings and discussions posted at the same time.
+Exams will be posted and available at 12 pm each Wednesday and must be completed by 11:59 pm on Saturday.
+Every student enrolled in this course is expected to take each exam that is given.
 However, one absence from any weekly exam will be allowed without penalty, no excuses necessary.
-A student who misses more than one exam may be dropped from the course with an automatic F for non-participation.
+Students who miss more than one exam may be dropped from the course with an automatic F for non-participation.